 Water governance, urban water systems, resilience, human right to water, urban political ecology, South Africa

-Lyudmila (Lucy) Rodina is a PhD Candidate, supervised by Leila Harris, at the Institute for Resources, Environment and Sustainability (IRES), a Liu Scholar at the Liu Institute for Global Issues, and International WaTERS Graduate Fellow.
+Lyudmila (Lucy) Rodina has a PhD (2018), supervised by Leila Harris, from the Institute for Resources, Environment and Sustainability (IRES).
+She was also a Liu Scholar at the Liu Institute for Global Issues, and International WaTERS Graduate Fellow.

 Learn more at www.lucyrodina.com